-66. Compensation payments provide redress for loss or injury, for example personal injuries, traffic accidents or damage to property.
-DfE approval will be obtained for compensation payments where the non-statutory/non-contractual element is £50,000 or above.
+- 70. Compensation payments provide redress for loss or injury, for example personal injuries, traffic accidents or damage to property.
+DfE approval will be obtained for compensation payments where the non-statutory/non-contractual element is £50,000 or above. - 71.
+Compensation payments will be approved by SMT unless the payment relates to a member of SMT in which case it will be referred to the Corporation.
+Payments of this kind will be brought to the attention of the external auditors.